zengm-games/zengm.com/src/posts/2022-11-21-better-plus-minus-stats.md

 <figure><img src="/files/better-plus-minus-stats.png" class="img-fluid"></figure>

-In that example, the player's On-Off is higher than his base +/-, meaning that his teams performed better when he was on the floor than on the bench.
-But it's a fairly noisy stat - you can see how much it varies year to year, and some years in his prime his team was actually better with him on the bench.
-Most likely that is just noise.
-This is not a perfect stat!
+For example, look at the 2nd year in that table. +8.6 On-Off is really good, despite a -2.9 +/-.
+That is what you see when there is a good player on a bad team - the team is losing even when their good player plays, but they lose by even more when he sits.
+It's not until the last two years of his career when his On-Off becomes negative, meaning that the team performed worse with him on the court than on the bench.

 More stuff: